jdbugs/TheInvitation/README.md

 Key sections inside `config/invitation.json`:

-* `atlas` — controls clipping of shards.
+* `field` — controls clipping, slice counts, and mutation when harvesting shards.
-* `composer` — sets layer count, character ceiling, architecture, and oracle weight.
+* `weave` — defines the available architectures, oracle weighting, and the entangle/recursion biases for the composer.
-* `observer` — adjusts pacing, silence windows, and echo memory.
+* `pulse` — adjusts pacing, silence windows, and echo memory.
-* `feedback` — defines the adaptive loop’s target lengths and guardrails.
+* `feedback` — sets the adaptive targets for response length and delay scaling.
+* `metamorphosis` — governs how quickly the weave drifts between architectures.
 * `monitor` — changes how often the configuration watcher checks for updates.

 ## Tests